-It shouldn’t come as a surprise to you that 3M, the company that makes…well, everything, also makes furnace filters.
-Like most filter producers, they have multiple levels that fit different needs, but 3M opts to use its own rating system—Microparticle Performance Rating (MPR)—instead of the industry standard MERV ratings.
-3M makes great filters, but if you’re used to MERV-rated filters, buying from 3M can cause some confusion.
+It shouldn’t come as a surprise to you that 3M, the company that makes, well, everything, also makes furnace filters.
+Like most filter producers, they have multiple levels that fit different needs, but 3M opts to use its own rating system—Microparticle Performance Rating (MPR)—instead of the industry-standard MERV ratings.
+3M makes great filters, but if you’re accustomed to MERV-rated filters, buying from 3M can cause some confusion.
 Let’s try to break it down.

 MERV vs. MPR

-Any filter rated on the MERV scale is rated based on its ability to capture medium to large particles that range from 1 to 10 microns, as well as its ability to capture submicron particles that range from 0.3 to 1.0 micron.
-3M filters focus strictly on the latter—the submicron particles, and they use a rating system called MPR.
+Any filter rated on the MERV scale is rated based on its ability to capture medium to large particles that range from 1 to 10 microns and its ability to capture submicron particles that range from 0.3 to 1.0 micron.
+3M filters focus strictly on the submicron particles, and they use a rating system called MPR.
 Some of those submicron particles include things like bacteria, smoke, and smog.
 The ability to capture a lot of those particles is pretty significant.

 So you’re formerly a MERV person, and you’re switching to a 3M filter, or vice versa.
 Here’s a small guide of 3M’s filters and the way they relate to MERV: